FusionAuth/fusionauth-site/site/_posts/2022-06-28-remix-demo.md

 <img src="/assets/img/blogs/connecting-fusionauth-remix/fusionauth-config.png" />

-Then you must copy some values to `env.example` and change the name of the file to .env to set environment variables.
+Then you must copy some values to `env.example` and change the name of the file to `.env` to set the correct environment variables.
 At this point you should be ready to fire up the Remix server and try out the example.

 ## Using FusionAuth with Remix